PASCAL-SC/alma-letter-editor-plus/README.md

 - Does **not** access personal or private data
 - Only runs on Alma's letter editor URLs
-- It is open source and freely inspectable on this GitHub page
+- It only adds changes to the letters page that are not permanent and the tampermonkey script can be disabled to show the normal Alma letter editor.

 ---